-For many years, bloggers have topped the SERPs (Search Engine Result Pages) by using shortcuts such as keyword stuffing and black-hat back-linking.
+For many years, bloggers have topped the SERPs by using shortcuts such as keyword stuffing and black-hat back-linking.
 This usually contained content that was revolving around ranking higher in Google’s search results, as opposed to providing the user with high value, informative content.

 But, times have changed.
-Google’s SEO (Search Engine Optimization) updates have started focusing more and more on user experience.
-Such updates have banned these rather unethical tactics, a while back, and are now encouraging websites to truly put in thought in their content.
+Google’s SEO updates have started focusing more and more on user experience.
+Such updates have banned these rather unethical tactics, a while back, and are now encouraging websites to truly put the thought into their content.

 “Sometimes though, the content could be world-class, but it might not do as great on the SERPs ranking.”

 To solve this issue today, we are going to look in to one extremely powerful SEO tool, which is ignored and rather underestimated by many.

 While there could be many factors attached to the poor ranking of content, today we shall sort just one of them.

 We’re talking about the H1 tag.

 Even though content marketers and digital marketers know a bit about H1, they seem to lack the insight of the tag’s contribution to ground-breaking SEO.
 And to change that fact, we decided to publish an article talking about the H1 tag’s importance in SEO.